Smoothed Analysis of Learning from Positive Samples

-In this section, we prove \cref{thm:sampleComplexity} which bounds the sample complexity of PIU learning.
+In this section, we prove \cref{thm:sampleComplexity} which bounds the sample complexity of {smooth positive-only learning}.
 Our algorithm is an extension of the \pERM{} and solves $\nfrac{1}{\eps}$ carefully-constructed instances of \pERM{}; we believe this approach could be useful in practical settings where \pERM{} is used (\cref{sec:realWorldApplications}).

 Our proof relies on the following standard second-order uniform convergence bound, which gives sharper uniform convergence rates for hypotheses with small error. \begin{theorem}[Second-Order Uniform Convergence {\cite[Section 5.1.2]{Boucheron_Bousquet_Lugosi_2005}}] Let $\hyF$ be any concept class on $\R^d$ with finite VC-dimension, \ie{}, $\vc{(\hyF)}<\infty$, and let $\cD$ be any distribution over $\R^d$.
 For any confidence level $\delta\in (0,\nfrac{1}{2})$ and any fixed set $F^\star\subseteq \R^d$, with probability $1-\delta$, over the draw $X\sim \cD^n$, every $F\in \hyF$,